fpdavis/MarquesasServer/MarqueServer/README.md

-# MarqueServer
+# Marquesas Server
-Plugin for LaunchBox.
-Serves the Marque for the current game being played in LaunchBox.
+Small footprint HTTP Server Plugin for LaunchBox.
+Provides the following:

+   Standard HTTP interface for retrieving HTML pages for the current game containing.
+   Any *ImagePath property can be retrieved from the IGame object (Unbroken.LaunchBox.Plugins.Data.IGame.*) by specifying /Image/ followed by the Image descriptor (the part preceeding ImagePath)

+   	  * /Image/Back
+      * /Image/Background
+      * /Image/Box3D
+      * /Image/Cart3D
+      * /Image/CartBack
+      * /Image/CartFront
+      * /Image/ClearLogo
+      * /Image/Front
+      * /Image/Marque
+      * /Image/PlatformClearLogo
+      * /Image/Screenshot

+	  * /Manual - Not yet implemented

+   JSON API for retrieving:

+      * /StateManager (Unbroken.LaunchBox.Plugins.PluginHelper.StateManager)
+	  * /StateManager/* (Unbroken.LaunchBox.Plugins.PluginHelper.StateManager.*)
+	  * /StateManager/SelectedGames (Unbroken.LaunchBox.Plugins.Data.IGame)
+	  * /StateManager/SelectedGames/* (Unbroken.LaunchBox.Plugins.Data.IGame.*)
+	  * /StateManager/IsInGame

 Todo:
-* Convert to plugin
-* Figure out how to communicate between the on start code and the menu settings code.
 * Add quick links in settings.
-* Center status in form.
 * Complete renaming of project to Marquesas Server since it will be able to do more than just serve up Marques when completed.
+* Implement /Manual
+* Need to return a default html page with links
+* Memory/CPU profile
+* Gracefully handle empty properties, currently returns 404s

 Changes:
 * Moved the spin up of the http server into its own class